Skip to content

 Anyone who owns property in Iowa must pay annual property taxes.
 If you fail to do so, the county can put a lien on the property and eventually foreclose and sell it at auction.
 Each local county treasurer handles setting tax rates and sending out bills.

-Property tax rates vary widely by county, but the average effective property tax rate in Iowa is 1.50%, which is one of the highest 10 in the county.
+Property tax rates in Iowa vary widely by county, but the average effective property tax rate in Iowa is 1.50%, which is one of the highest 10 in the county.
 Property is assessed for tax purposes every other year.

 The following information appears in an Iowa tax record: